uppsala-makerspace/loerdagskurser/activities/20230311_efterkvinnansdag/README.md

 At the end for the day, we'll explore ways forward, for example, by forming a formal study group or team.

-If you are interested, send an email to me at `richel@richelbilderbeek.nl` and I'll happily put you on the guest list.
+If you are interested, send an email to me at `rjcbilderbeek@gmail.com` and I'll happily put you on the guest list.
 Due to fire regulations, there is a maximum of 10 UWC women that can participate, next to our existing 30 students.